ogelbric/POC_Tanzu_App_Engine_app1/README.md

-# Tanzu Application Engin / Tanzu HUB / Tanzu Application Platform
+# Tanzu Application Engine / Tanzu HUB / Tanzu Platform
 In this section I want to show how to add a simple nginx application from an existing POD into App Engine

 The security settings in kubernetes ~1.26 / ~1.27 have changed and in order to just see can I get something up and running